SHEHARYAAR-coder/spicy-cams/IMPLEMENTATION_SUMMARY.md

 **Note**: For production use with real money, you'll need to:

-1. Set up Stripe Connect for creators
+1. Set up Stripe Connect for models
 2. Implement actual payout API calls
 3. Handle payout webhooks for status updates
 4. Add email notifications